How a Bill Becomes a Law

 In the Senate, there are no time restrictions for debate, unless cloture is invoked.
 Senators can offer amendments, even if amendments are not relevant to the bill, such as riders.
 Bills pass the Senate by a majority vote or unanimous consent.
 Senators can obstruct passage of a bill by prolonging the debate called a filibuster or by placing a hold on the bill.
 A majority of non-controversial bills passed by the Senate are “hotlined,” meaning they pass without an actual voice or recorded vote, but by unanimous consent, without any debate or amendments.
 “Holds” are placed when a Senator wants to object to a unanimous consent request or to simply review and negotiate changes to the bill.

 After a bill has been passed by one chamber of Congress; it is then referred to the other chamber.
 Upon receiving a referred bill, the second chamber may consider the bill as it was received, reject it, or amend it.

 After the final version of the bill is passed in both chambers of Congress, it is sent to the president to be signed into law.
-If the president agrees with the bill, he will sign it into law.
-If the president does not agree with the bill, he may veto it.
+If the president does not agree with the bill, they may veto it.
 The president may also “pocket-veto” a bill by taking no action on it for ten days after Congress has adjourned.
 If the president vetoes a bill, Congress may override it by a two-thirds roll call vote.
 If they succeed, the bill becomes a law.